Caroline of Brunswick: Early life

 Caroline was brought up in a difficult family situation.
 Her mother resented her father's open adultery with Baroness Luise von Hertefeld, whom he had installed as his official mistress in 1777, and Caroline was later to confide to Lady Charlotte Campbell that she was often tired of being a "shuttlecock" between her parents, as whenever she was civil to one of them, she was scolded by the other.

 She was educated by governesses, but the only subject in which she was given a higher education was music.
 From 1783 until 1791, Countess Eleonore von Münster was her governess, and won her affection, but never managed to teach her to spell correctly, as Caroline preferred to dictate to a secretary.
 Caroline could understand English and French, but her father admitted that she was lacking in education.

 According to Caroline's mother, who was British, all German princesses learned English in the hope that they would be chosen to marry George, Prince of Wales, George III's eldest son and heir apparent and Caroline's first cousin.

 John Stanley, later 1st Baron Stanley of Alderley, saw her in 1781, and noted that she was an attractive girl with curly, fair hair.
 In 1784, she was described as a beauty, and two years later, Honoré Gabriel Riqueti, comte de Mirabeau described her as "most amiable, lively, playful, witty and handsome".

 Caroline was brought up with extremely limited contact with the opposite sex even by the standards of her own time.
 She was reportedly constantly supervised by her governess and elder ladies, restricted to her room when the family was entertaining and ordered to keep away from the windows.
 She was normally refused permission to attend balls and court functions, and when allowed, she was forbidden to dance.
 Abbé Baron commented during the winter of 1789–90: "She is supervised with the greatest severity, as they claim she is already aware of what she is missing.
-I doubt if the torches of Hymen will illuminate for her.
+I doubt if the torches of Hymen will illuminate for her [i.e.I think she will never marry].
 Although always attired with style and elegance, she is never allowed to dance", and that as soon as the first dance began, she was forced to sit down at the whist table with three old ladies.